SociallyCompute/stackedit/MHS-Requirements.md

 		Description: A list of all your bank accounts and credential information
 		Endpoint: /api/operationHawaii/:yourname/:allCredentials
-		Return: {an array of account credential information, account numbers, passwords, and answers to personal challenge questions, like
+		Return: {an array of account credential information, account numbers, passwords, and answers to personal challenge questions, like your fav
 	```
 	  2. Login technology is addressable through an API call.
 	  3. .NET and Unity have necessary technology to leverage the available API's (seems obviously true, but lets make sure.)